In May, 1996, the Minor Planet Circulars (MPCs) announced the naming of minor planet (3184) as follows:

-The images above were taken by Ikufumi Makino himself on April 9, 1999, using a 0.2m f/6.3 Schmidt-Cassegrain Telescope.
-Note the movement of the asteroid during the 46 minutes between the two images!
+The images above were taken by Ikufumi Makino himself on November 24, 2011.
+Note the movement of the asteroid during the 10 minutes between each of the three images!

 In early 2004, my wife Agnes Raab was honored for patiently tolerating whenever I spent too much time working on Astrometrica, and not enough with my family.
 The citation, published in the January 2004 Minor Planet Circulars (MPCs) reads as follows: